solracq/java-examples/README.md

 # java-examples
-java examples for practicing purposes only
+java examples for learning and practicing purposes.